 When flying over by helicopter, you are much closer to the ground and being able to hover, you should see most other animals as well.
 You can even see the hippos sitting in the water, while on land you can only see their ears and nostrils.
 So funny.

 Some national parks allow you to go on foot, with an experienced armed with a rifle safari guide, of course.
 The advantage is that you are in the middle of nature, not protected by anything else other than yourself (and your small group and guide with gun, used to scare animals away, if necessary).
 It’s such a thrilling experience to walk in the middle of a game viewing reserve knowing there are dangerous animals around.
 You will not be able to get as close to an animal as with a car or a boat, since most animals will flee when they pick up your human smell.
 But just looking at them in the wild is one of the most amazing things to do on a safari.
 And anyway, you really don’t want to get too close to a lion or a leopard, your guide will make sure of this.

 In a lot of places around the world, the most stunning sunsets and sunrises can be seen.
-What makes Botswana so unique is that the country is flat and so the sun rises and goes down with that perfect golden and orange glow.
+What makes travel in Botswana so unique is that the country is flat and so the sun rises and goes down with that perfect golden and orange glow.